MSNBC’s Steve Kornacki keeps going. And going. And going.

 Shortly after noon, Kornacki was spelled by Velshi, who provided updates on voting in Nevada, Georgia and Pennsylvania.
 “We have removed him forcibly from the building,” Velshi told MSNBC anchor Ari Melber.
 “He’s in a room with pillow, blankets and warm milk.”
 Melber joked that Velshi would be “doing his best Kornacki."

 A groggy Kornacki recorded a video on Twitter thanking all his fans.
-“I saw after I finally the left studio all these incredibly kind and friendly and nice messages everybody had on social media,” he said.
+“I saw after I finally left the studio all these incredibly kind and friendly and nice messages everybody had on social media,” he said.

 Through a CNN spokesperson, King reported that he left the network’s studio at 4 a.m. on Wednesday morning and slept from 5 a.m. to 7:15 a.m.
 By 11 a.m., he was back in studio and on TV.
 He’s planning to stay put “through midnight or longer, if needed," he said.
+(Hemmer got 45 minutes of sleep, he said.
+Same for NBC’s Chuck Todd.)

 On Tuesday night, when he wasn’t doing on-screen analysis, MSNBC offered viewers at home a “Kornacki Cam,” which gave viewers a live feed of him mostly checking his phone during commercial breaks.
 What was on that phone?
 We can only surmise data, information, maps.